TheRealDeomax/tomcat-webapp/README.md

 3. **Zero Downtime**: Rolling updates possible
 4. **Scalability**: Easy to add more instances
 5. **Health Monitoring**: Automatic health checks and failover
+6. **Shared Storage**: All instances share the same file upload storage

+### Shared Volume Configuration

+The HA setup uses a shared Docker volume (`shared-uploads`) that is mounted to `/usr/local/tomcat/webapps/file-upload/uploads/` in all Tomcat instances.
+This means:

+- **Consistent File Access**: Files uploaded to any instance are immediately available from all instances
+- **Load Balancer Friendly**: Users can upload to one server and download from another
+- **Data Persistence**: Files survive container restarts and scaling operations
+- **Simplified Management**: Single storage location for all uploaded files

 ## Sample Applications